Frank E. Petersen Jr. pulls into Pearl Harbor

-241212-N-PV534-1442 PEARL HARBOR, Hawaii (Dec.
-12, 2024) Chief Fire Controlman Bradley Cundari, from Jacksonville, Fla., departs the Arleigh Burke-class guided-missile destroyer USS Frank E. Petersen Jr. (DDG 121).
+241212-N-NO999-1005 PEARL HARBOR, Hawaii (Dec.
+12, 2024) Sailors assigned to the Arleigh Burke-class guided-missile destroyer USS Frank E. Petersen Jr. (DDG 121). reunite with family.
 Frank E. Petersen Jr., assigned to Abraham Lincoln Carrier Strike Group as integrated air and missile defense warfare commander, was underway conducting routine operations in the U.S. 3rd Fleet area of operations.
 As an integral part of U.S. Pacific Fleet, U.S. 3rd Fleet operates naval forces in the Indo-Pacific in addition to providing realistic and relevant training necessary to flawlessly execute our Navy's timeless roles of sea control and power projection.
 U.S. 3rd Fleet works in close coordination with other numbered fleets to provide commanders with capable, ready forces to deploy forward and win in day-to-day competition, in crisis, and in conflict.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Victoria Armstrong)
+(U.S. Navy photo by Ensign Paula Hackbart)

 |Date Taken: